SHULAMIT LEVENBERG, Haifa (Israel)

 Head of the Stem Cell and Tissue Engineering Laboratory, Faculty of Biomedical Engineering at Technion, Israel Institute of Technology

-She has authored 100+ publications and is founder and CSO of two start-up companies in the areas of cultured meat and nanoliter arrays for rapid antimicrobial susceptibility testing.
+She is founder and CSO of three start-up companies in the areas of cultured meat, spinal cord regeneration and nanoliter arrays for rapid antimicrobial susceptibility testing.

 KULLERVO HYNYNEN, Toronto (Canada)